UC-Secure Star DKG for Non-Exportable Key Shares with VSS-Free Enforcement: The Conflict: Verifiable Sharing vs. NXK

 \begin{proofsketch} Define a PPT environment $\Z$ that runs one execution and then adaptively corrupts all parties in $A \cup B$.
 From their revealed states, $\Z$ computes $k_A$ and $k_B$ using the prescribed reconstruction algorithm and outputs $1$ iff $k_A \neq k_B$.
 By assumption, $\Pr[\Z \text{ outputs }1]$ is non-negligible in the real world.
 In the ideal world, $\F_{\mathsf{DKG}}^\mathrm{\Gamma}$ samples a single secret $k$ and distributes shares consistent with that $k$, so any authorized set must reconstruct the same $k$.
 Thus, $\Pr[\Z \text{ outputs }1]=0$ (up to negligible reconstruction error) in the ideal world, contradicting UC indistinguishability. \end{proofsketch}

+Lemma~\ref{lem:uniqueness-necessary} is precisely the ``verifiability'' obligation that VSS packages: malicious parties must not be able to make different honest, authorized subsets accept incompatible sharings.
 Therefore, any UC-secure DKG must implement a mechanism that prevents (or detects and neutralizes) equivocation in the distribution of share material and/or in the public data that defines the sharing.
 For additional discussion of DKG security notions and constructions, see \cite{KomloGS23}.